tjhubz/mc-destroy/CONTRIBUTING.md

 # When ready, save your changes back to the repository
 # (From your development environment's .dev-scripts/ folder)
-./sync-to-repo.sh  # Sync datapacks only
+./save-to-repo.sh  # Save datapacks only
 # OR
-./sync-to-repo.sh --world  # Sync datapacks + world template
+./save-to-repo.sh --world  # Save datapacks + world template

-# Validate your changes
+# Get latest changes from repository if needed
-./validate-build.sh
+./sync-from-repo.sh

 # Commit your changes (back in repository folder)
 git add .